The Organizational Development Muse

 With present technology and social media, it may seem like people and companies are driven (or forced) to be more transparent.
 But really.
 How transparent are you being?
 How deep are your relationships with your vendors and peers?

 Topics: process consulting, organizational development, Design Group International, organizational design, organizational leaders, Aurora Rogers, leadership transparency,, transparency of organization,

 With permission, I'm passing along a recent market prognostication from my good friend Gary Moore.
 Mentored by Sir John Templeton, erudite, deeply committed to ethical investing, and deeply concerned to maintain intellectual integrity, I've found even more help from him over the years as a thought leader, especially in the arena where one's spirituality and life with money intersect.
 Anyone responsible for the long term sustainability of their organization will find his reflections worth considering.

-Topics: organizational development, Organizational Leadership, Mark L. Vincent, Design Group International, organizational design, organizational leaders, machiavelli, leadership orientation to people
+Topics: Organizational Leadership, organizational development, organizational design, Design Group International, Mark L. Vincent, organizational leaders, machiavelli, leadership orientation to people

 If you search for the word "hope" through Google, you will find many Barak Obama presidential campaign posters.
 Ironic, isn't it, that the last campaign was won on the theme of hope but so much hope has been diminished in recent years?